 If the government infringes the civil and political rights and freedoms in the New Zealand Bill of Rights Act 1990 it can be sued in court.
 However, if the infringement is authorised by legislation the judiciary cannot strike down that infringement.
-As the senior law officer of the Crown, the attorney general (a government minister) is responsible for the government's application of the law.
-This cartoon mocks this office's role, by suggesting that concerns outside the legal realm may influence decision-making.
+As the senior law officer of the Crown, the attorney-general (a government minister) is responsible for the government's application of the law.
+This cartoon suggests that concerns outside the legal realm may influence decision-making.

 Using this item